transcript/subsystems/README.md

 **Command:**
     `python2.7 subsys_db_rebuilder.py subsystems.complex subsys2role subsys2peg subsys.txt`
+    `sed 's/\t/ /g' subsystems.complex.merged > notabs.subsystems.complex.merged`
+    `python2.7 duplicate_counter.py notabs.subsystems.complex.merged`

 Note that the four input files need to be in this specific order for the program to work.

+These commands do the following:

+1. Merge the individual files into one complete overall file
+2. Replace tabs with spaces (needed if converting into a BLAST database)
+3. Scrub out duplicate sequences - this significantly reduces the total database footprint, from 7 Gb down to 4.4 Gb.

 **Output:** Two files:

-* subsystems.complex.merged - this large file, in FASTA format, contains all protein sequences from the Subsystems database.
+* notabs.subsystems.complex.merged.reduced - this large file, in FASTA format, contains all UNIQUE protein sequences from the Subsystems database.
 The header contains - tab separated:
 	* The Fig ID
 	* The specific function (level 4 hierarchy)
 	* Level 3 hierarchy